Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Dr. Ngan, when cicadas lay eggs in the soil, they then develop into larvae (also known as cicada pupae).
 Cicada pupae are in the soil, possibly next to fungal spores.

-These fungi attack and parasitize the host (cicada nymphs), they will replace the host's tissues and grow long stems.
+These fungi attack and live parasitically on the host (cicada pupa), they will replace the host's tissues and grow long stems.

 These fungi will suck nutrients from the host causing the host to die and grow outside of the host's body.

 That is why they are called “Cordyceps”.
-Depending on whether the fungus parasitizing the host is beneficial to human health or poisonous, “Cordyceps” can be a nutritious food (traditional Chinese medicine) or toxic to humans, in the case of this patient.
+Depending on the type of fungus that parasitizes the host, whether it is beneficial to human health or poisonous, “Cordyceps” can be a nutritious food (traditional Chinese medicine) or toxic to humans, in the case of this patient.

-It is currently impossible to determine exactly which type of mushroom caused the patient's poisoning.
+It is currently impossible to determine exactly which type of mushroom is causing poisoning in patients.
 Diagnosis is mainly based on the patient's medical history and symptoms of poisoning.

-Regarding treatment, there is no specific antidote for mushroom poisoning after eating cicada carcasses, only supportive treatment for the symptoms the patient suffers from.
+Regarding treatment, there is no specific antidote for mushroom poisoning after eating cicada carcasses, only supportive treatment for the symptoms the patient suffers.

 Currently, the patient is in the Emergency Resuscitation Room of the Tropical Diseases Department, conscious, responsive and breathing on his own.
 The patient's limb strength has improved.
-The patient's heart rate is slightly slow and is being closely monitored for pulse and blood pressure.
+The patient's heart rate is slightly slow and his pulse and blood pressure are being closely monitored.

 Source